Emergency-Response-Demo/erdemo.io/admin_consoles.md

 ## 3.1.
 Priority Zone

-The incident commander has the ability to create priority zones in the disaster area to simulate critical conditions (power lines in the water, gas leaks, etc.).
+The incident commander has the ability to create _priority zones_ in the _inclusion zone_ of the _disaster area_.
+A priority zone could simulate critical conditions (power lines in the water, gas leaks, etc.).
+It's recommended that priority zone's be placed within the _inclusion zone_.
 Once placed, priority zones give affected incidents elevated priority so they get matched with available responders more quickly.

 ### 3.1.1.
 Procedure